How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 Calculate costs for selected carrier & speed

-Most shipping carriers have shipping cost calculators on their websites.
+Shipping couriers have shipping cost calculators on their websites.
 So when in doubt, you can plug in specific information about an order to understand their exact costs and even compare across providers.
-You can also use shipping integrations on your online store to calculate this automatically for you (from shipping software, to outsourced fulfilment providers).
+You can also use shipping integrations on your online store to calculate this automatically for you (from shipping software to outsourced fulfilment providers).

 Additional charges to add

-- Surcharges for shipping heavy or larger items (which carriers charge when packages are extra heavy and large for their employees to ship and handle)
+• Surcharges for shipping heavy or larger items (which couriers charge when packages are extra heavy and large for their employees to ship and handle)

-- When signature is required (another fee from carriers when this is needed)
+• When a signature is required (another fee from couriers when this is needed)

 To take it a level further, you can also think through not just the shipping cost but some overhead you may want to allocate to find your true cost per order or revenue per unit, such as:

-You’ve found a service to ship your product with, that’s great!
+You’ve found a service to ship your product with.
+That’s great!
 Now you need to make sure your profit margins can stay high with these costs.
-This table below shows an example of ecommerce shipping costs with a 50% profit margin.
+The table below shows an example of ecommerce shipping costs with a 50% profit margin.

-Let’s walk through some real examples from carriers’ websites to calculate shipping costs for different scenarios.
+Let’s walk through some real examples from couriers’ websites to calculate shipping costs for different scenarios.

-*Note: These shipping costs were pulled from Royal Mail’s website in November 2022 and are not reflective of what ShipBob charges to fulfil and ship orders in the UK.
+*Note: These shipping costs were pulled from USPS’ website in March 2022 and are not reflective of what ShipBob charges to fulfil and ship 2-day shipping orders in the US.
 To get pricing from ShipBob, please fill out this form.

 International shipping cost example

-*Note: These shipping costs were pulled from the DPD and Evri websites in November 2022 and are not reflective of what ShipBob charges to fulfil and ship cross-border orders.
+*Note: These shipping costs were pulled from USPS’ website in March 2022 and are not reflective of what ShipBob charges to fulfil and ship international orders.
 To get pricing from ShipBob, please fill out this form.

 High-value item shipping cost example